open-telemetry/opentelemetry-go/log/DESIGN.md

 > When the performance does matter, it is important to profile both approaches
 > with a realistic benchmark before deciding that one approach outperforms the other.

-Becasue, the benchmarks[^9] do not proof any performance difference and the general recommendation is to not mix receiver types, we decided to use pointer receivers for all `Record` methods.
+Because, the benchmarks[^9] do not proof any performance difference and the general recommendation is to not mix receiver types, we decided to use pointer receivers for all `Record` methods.